readthedocs/readthedocs.org/docs/user/faq.rst

 Image scaling doesn't work in my documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Image scaling in docutils depends on PIL.
-PIL is installed in the system that Read the Docs runs on.
-However, if you are using the virtualenv building option, you will likely need to include PIL in your requirements for your project.
+Image scaling in ``docutils`` depends on ``Pillow``.
+If you notice that image scaling is not working properly on your Sphinx project,
+you may need to add ``Pillow`` to your requirements to fix this issue.
+Read more about :doc:`guides/reproducible-builds` to define your dependencies in a ``requirements.txt`` file.

 Python
 ------